kgdunn/pid-book/univariate-review/univariate-review.rst

 		sd(x)     # for standard deviation
 		var(x)    # for variance

-..
-Comment here on DOF
+	The square root of variance, called the :index:`standard deviation` is a more useful measure of spread to engineers: it is easier to visualize on a histogram as it has the same units of the variable.

 	**Degrees of freedom**: The denominator in the sample variance calculation, :math:`n-1`, is called the degrees of freedom.
 We have one fewer than :math:`n` degrees of freedom, because there is a constraint that the sum of the deviations around :math:`\bar{x}` must add up to zero.
 This constraint is from the definition of the mean.
 However, if we knew what the sample mean was without having to estimate it, then we could subtract each :math:`x_i` from that value, and our degrees of freedom would be :math:`n`.

 **Outliers**

-	.. index:: outlier

-	Outliers are hard to define precisely, but an acceptable definition is that an outlier is a point that is unusual, given the context of the surrounding data, as the following 2 sequences of numbers show.
-The 4024 is an outlier in the second sequence, but not in the first.
+	Outliers are hard to define precisely, but an acceptable definition is that an :index:`outlier` is a point that is unusual, given the context of the surrounding data.
+The following 2 sequences of numbers show that the same number, 4024 that appears in the first sequence, has become an outlier in the second sequence.
+It is an outlier based on the surrounding context.

 	* 4024, 5152, 2314, 6360, 4915, 9552, 2415, 6402, 6261
 	* 4, 61, 12, 64, 4024, 52, -8, 67, 104, 24

+..
+TODO: KGD: add a multivariate outlier illustration here

 .. _univariate-median:

 **Median (location)**

-	.. index:: median, location

-	The median is an alternative measure of location.
+	The :index:`median` is an alternative measure of :index:`location`.
 It is a sample statistic, not a population statistic, and is computed by sorting the data and taking the middle value (or average of the middle 2 values, for even :math:`n`).
 It is also called a robust statistic, because it is insensitive (robust) to outliers in the data.

 	.. note::